Biomedical-Imaging-Group/psf_generator/README.md

 Jupyter Notebook demos can be found under `demos/`.

 # Napari Plugin
-TODO: add link
+You can find our Napari plugin [here](https://github.com/Biomedical-Imaging-Group/napari-psfgenerator).

 # Documentation
 Documentation can be found here: TO ADD LINK

-# Cite us
+# Cite Us

 TODO